BrainBoxTayo/alx-low_level_programming/README.md

-This is a C project
+# This is the C project for ALX
+~thanks for visiting~